hschafer2017/PCSwimming/README.md

 I would also like to make modals for new posts and comments on the desktop instead of redirecting to a new page.
 I think this could improve the overall flow of the UX for desktop users.

+For products, I would also like to implement an option to choose a size, so that team members can purchase their team suits through the site individually specifying their size, along with other apparel that is size-specific.
+The issue I ran into here, is that swim suits are in numeric sizes (28, 30, 32, etc), while jackets, t-shirts, and other apparel follow the small/medium/large format.
+Also, certain products, like team dues and equipment, will not have a size.
+I would like to make it so that some products have a size option (that can vary depending on the product) and some don't.

 I hope to implement this website for commercial use by setting up the payment functionality to process real credit cards.

 # Credits